 Non-square Viewports

-You've just learned that WebGL renders only the unit cube to the viewport.
+We've just learned that WebGL renders only the unit cube to the viewport.
 What happens to that cube, then, if the viewport isn't square?
 Distortion.
 The cube will be stretched to fit the oblong viewport.
-The way to avoid distortion is to ensure that the viewing volume and viewport have the same width-to-height ratio or aspect ratio.
+Try it out in this renderer:

-In the renderers we have written so far, the likely place to compute the viewport's aspect ratio is in resizeCanvas
+In the renderers we have written so far, the likely place to compute the viewport's aspect ratio is in resizeCanvas.
+We compute the aspect ratio at the end of that method with the following statement:

 const aspectRatio = canvas.width / canvas.height;